-In Stage 3, you must choose options to the value of 30 credits from the modules offered by the Department.
-In choosing options you may take no more than 30 credits of PH2xxx (FHEQ Level 5) modules in the third year.
-When choosing optional modules you must be sure to satisfy any prerequisites
+In Stage 3, you must choose one 15 credit module from the options offered under Year 3.
+You may not take more than 30 credits of PH2xxx (FHEQ Level 5) modules across Stage 3.
+When choosing optional modules you must be sure to satisfy any prerequisites.